March 14, 2019

 When one hears the term “metal roof”, it’s very likely that our thoughts hover around the idea of having a steel roof.
-While it is really one of the materials used for a lot of metal roofing systems, there’s actually other types of metal roof materials that you can use on your next roofing project.
+While it is one of the materials used for a lot of metal roofing systems, there are actually other types of metal roof materials that you can use on your next roofing project.

 Zinc is a malleable metal often compared to copper.
 It has amazing characteristics that made it rise to popularity as a metal roof shingle in a lot of residential roofing systems.
-It can easily be formed and manipulated into other shapes, making it flexible and aesthetically-appealing.
-It also has the ability to heal minor scratches over time, making it one of the most durable and long lasting metal roof material in the industry.
+It can easily be formed and manipulated into other shapes, making it flexible and aesthetically appealing.
+It also has the ability to heal minor scratches over time, making it one of the most durable and long-lasting metal roof materials in the industry.

 There is a common perception that Aluminum does not corrode.
 While this notion is somehow correct, the truth is that it’s actually just highly resistant to corrosion compared to other types of metal.
 This active metal instantaneously reacts to various atmospheric changes and conditions, easily making it perfect for metal roofing systems in areas with a coastal climate.

 Without a doubt, copper is ultimately deemed as the best metal material in the world.
 It is an extremely durable metal that can withstand even hail storms.
-Over the years, it has proven to be one of the toughest metal used in a lot of roofing systems.
-Furthermore, it has a very strong aesthetic value, making it a favorite in a lot of high end residential homes.
+Over the years, it has proven to be one of the toughest metals used in a lot of roofing systems.
+Furthermore, it has a very strong aesthetic value, making it a favorite in a lot of high-end residential homes.